amitgandhinz/CloudNotifications/README.md

+#Cloud Notifications
 **Cloud Notifications is a Notifications as a Service offering built on top of Open Stack's Marconi Project.**

 The concept is simple:

-- Publisher (the application/website) wil publish() messages on to a specific queue
+- Publisher (the application/website) will publish() messages on to a specific queue
 - The application will be responsible for advertising the queue's to the public

 - Subscribers will subscribe to queue's that they will be interested in (topics)